MerlinMason/precursive/site/content/pages/_11.task-feed-and-precursive-integration/index.md

         header_subtitle: >
           Precursive helps you manage and schedule your resources, our friends over at Taskfeed have built a task management Salesforce app which seemless links to Precursive.
+  -
+    type: image
+    image:
+      - /assets/p-taskfeed-1492554911.png
+    caption: Caption
+  -
+    type: image_and_text
+    text: |
+      ## Scheduling and task management
+      Most firms are unable to see exactly how their staff are spending their time, and therefore unable to maximise resource utilization.
+Precursive with Taskfeed creates a complete project and resource management solution opening up visibility in utilization, and project delivery.
+    image:
+      - /assets/Brand/how-does-taskfeed-integrate.png
+    distribution: 2
 title: Task Feed and Precursive Integration
 fieldset: super_replicator
 template: custom_components